gbmhunter/blog/content/posts/updates/2012/05-29-psoc-and-xbee-module-fried-on-electric-skateboard/index.md

 - USB
 ---

-{{< figure src="/images/electronics-electricskateboard/2012-05-29-18-04-31.jpg" caption="The fried PSoC and Xbee module after I accidentally connected two circuits with grounds at a potential difference of over 30V.
+{{< img src="2012-05-29-18-04-31.jpg" caption="The fried PSoC and Xbee module after I accidentally connected two circuits with grounds at a potential difference of over 30V.
 Purple sparks and smoke came from the PSoC, but I was surprised that the Xbee died too."  width="500px" >}}

 The fried PSoC and Xbee module after I accidentally connected two circuits with grounds at a potential difference of over 30V.
 Purple sparks and smoke came from the PSoC, but I was surprised that the Xbee died too.